 The researchers then decided to find out how people who were undergoing psychedelic-assisted therapy reacted to the music played during their sessions.

 In this study, the researchers interviewed 19 people who were having psychedelic therapy to treat their depression, and found that music could have both good and bad influences on their experiences (Kaelen et al, 2018).
-Importantly, they found that when patients felt the music was more personally meaningful, they had more positive experiences and were also more likely to have significant reductions in depression.
+Importantly, they found that when participants felt the music was more personally meaningful, they had more positive experiences and were also more likely to have significant reductions in depression.

-The flipside of this is that sometimes patients could find the music distracting, and that could produce feelings of resistance and amplify negative emotions.
+The flipside of this is that sometimes participants could find the music distracting, and that could produce feelings of resistance and amplify negative emotions.
 Because psychedelics have the potential to enhance both positive and negative emotions, it makes sense that music can influence the trip to go down either of these routes.

 The research also showed that there was a wide variance in the kind of music that the participants liked, and the kinds of music they disliked.
 This appeared to be very personal, and could depend on the individual participant’s taste in music, or their current mental state during the time that certain tracks came on.